mozdag/adv-attacks/README.md

-# Adversarial Attacks on deep learning algorithms using naturally perturbed images
+# Adversarial Attacks on Deep Learning Algorithms using Natural Perturbations

 Our aim is to fool a state-of-the-art deep learning model with wrong predictions.
 This repository presents the experimental steps on this project.
 You may also want to check how to install Tensorflow and the model we use here.